 Full-time Reed students, faculty, staff members, and the spouses or domestic partners of full-time faculty and staff members may audit courses without charge.
 Written approval of the appropriate instructor and faculty adviser is required.
 The form for auditing a class is available in the Office of Admission.

 Non–U.S. citizens planning to transfer to Reed should be sure to read the information in the section “Admission Policies.”

 Visiting students—students who wish to spend a semester or a year at Reed while working toward a degree from another college or university—may also apply for admission.
-Application forms may be obtained from the Common Application Online at www.commonapp.org and should be filed by March 1 for fall entrance, or by November 15 for spring entrance.
-Students are required to submit an application form, a personal statement and the “Why Reed?” essay, two recommendations from faculty members at the home institution, official secondary and college transcripts, a Registrar’s Report, and SAT or ACT scores.
+Application forms may be obtained from the Common Application at www.commonapp.org and should be filed by March 1 for fall entrance, or by November 15 for spring entrance.
+Students are required to submit the application and supplement, two recommendations from faculty members at the home institution, official secondary and college transcripts, a Registrar’s Report, and SAT or ACT scores.
 It is advisable to have plans approved by the student’s home institution.
 Tuition and enrollment fees are the same as those for regular transfer students.
 Although visiting students are not eligible for financial aid, they may be able to find employment on or off campus.
 On-campus housing may be arranged on a space-available basis.
 Visiting students who wish to stay at Reed beyond the year allotted must apply for regular transfer admission.
 More details on this program are available from the Office of Admission.